Highline College

 • Hazing: Any initiation into a student organization or any pastime that causes or is likely to cause bodily danger, or serious mental or emotional harm.

-• Alcohol, drug, and tobacco: The use, possession, delivery, sale or being under the influence of any alcoholic beverage or marijuana.
-While state law permits the recreational use of marijuana, federal law prohibits such use on college premises.
+• Alcohol, cannabis,drug, and tobacco: The use, possession, delivery, sale or being under the influence of any alcoholic beverage or marijuana.
+While state law permits the recreational use of cannabis, federal law prohibits such use on college premises.
 The use of tobacco, electronic cigarettes in any building owned, leased or operated by the college or in any location where such use is prohibited.

-• Lewd conduct: conduct which is lewd or obscene
+• Lewd conduct: conduct which is lewd or obscene, including indecent explosure, excluding breast feeding

-• Discriminatory conduct: Discriminatory conduct against a student or an employee
+• Discriminatory Harassment: Discriminatory conduct against a student or an employee due to a protected status

-• Sexual misconduct: Sexual harassment, sexual intimidation, sexual violence.
+• Sexual Discrimination : Sexual harassment, sexual intimidation, sexual violence.

-• Harassment: Unwelcome and offensive conduct that is directed at a person because of such person’s protected status.
+• Harassment or Bullying: Unwelcome and offensive conduct that is directed at a person unrelated to a protected class.

 • Retaliation: Retaliation against any individual for reporting or addressing allegations or violations.